LuisBatistaEscobedo/cypress-aut-demo/README.md

 # RESTfulAPI Challenge

 ## Overview
-This is a simple Cypress project that has the necessary components to execute tests for the  **http://automationpractice.com/**.
+This project is made as demo for Cypress and a way to explore all the cappabilitites this tools is able to provide for automation purposes.

 # Dependencies